HubTakenIs/cs-final/report_src/report.typ

 = Introduction
 == Project Motivation
+Students in current educational environments are increasingly relying on digital resources, such as lecture recordings, online slides, and automatic note generators, which reduce the perceived necessity for traditional note-taking.
+Research indicates that passive involvement with study material, including rereading or duplicating knowledge, leads to lower long-term retention and understanding, even when these methods are convenient.
+It has been demonstrated that active learning strategies like spaced repetition and self-generated note-taking greatly enhance comprehension and memory consolidation.
+Nevertheless, a lot of current digital platforms put information delivery ahead of cognitive engagement, which results in a lack of use of these tried-and-true tactics.

+The goal of this project is to close this gap by creating a tool that motivates students to take excellent, original notes and go over them at the best times.
+The method seeks to encourage active recall and sustained learning without overburdening the user by fusing note-taking with customised spaced repetition reminders.
+The research also recognises the motivating obstacles that students frequently encounter while trying to maintain regular study habits.
+The application offers a more comprehensive approach to digital learning support by addressing this issue with helpful features like motivational prompts and goal-oriented reminders.
+The ultimate objective is to develop a user-friendly, research-based application that enables students to learn more efficiently and on their own.
 == Academic Questions
 `Can a note taking app that implements spaced repetition help students study?` == Research Topic Introduction
+Two extensively researched cognitive methods that are important for academic learning and long-term memory retention are taking notes and spaced repetition.
+Actively documenting knowledge through note-taking can improve understanding and facilitate review at a later time.
+Based on psychology studies on memory consolidation, spaced repetition is the process of going over content at progressively longer intervals.
+In recent years, students' use of these tactics has changed due to digital learning settings and technologies, which has sparked a fresh interest among academics in their efficacy and technological optimization.

+The usefulness of various note-taking techniques, such as digital versus handwritten and guided versus self-generated notes, and their effects on student learning are further investigated in the literature review.
+Additionally, it looks at the cognitive science underlying spaced repetition, emphasizing the advantages of active recall and the best review intervals.
+The review concludes by examining the function of digital note-taking and revision tools and assessing how they affect engagement, academic achievement, and self-control.
+These subjects offer a starting point for comprehending the educational ideas underlying the suggested note-taking program, which uses user-driven note creation and individualized review reminders to promote active learning and memory retention.
 == Aims and Objectives
+=== Aims
+the aim is to design and create a web-based note-taking tool that uses spaced repetition reminders to enhance learning outcomes and promotes the creation of high-quality, self-generated notes.

+- design web-based note-taking tool
+- implement and host web-based note-taking tool
+- test and evaluate web-based note-taking tool

+=== Objectives
+- Investigate and review current scholarly literature on note-taking techniques, spaced repetition, and the efficiency of digital teaching tools.
+- Design a user-friendly web interface for creating, editing, and organizing personal notes, with support for file upload
+- Implement a secure user authentication system to allow users to register, log in, and manage their own notes and review schedules.
+- Develop a reminder system that notifies users when it is time to review specific notes, via email or in-app prompts.
+- Ensure data persistence using a lightweight database (SQLite) and manage note, user, and review data securely.
+- Evaluate the application through testing of core features, usability, and alignment with learning theories discussed in the literature review.
 == Scope and Limitations
+=== Scope
+The goal of this project is to design a web-based note-taking application that motivates students to actively compose and go over their own study notes.
+Creating and modifying notes, uploading files (such as PDF, DOCX, and TXT), registering and logging users, and implementing a spaced repetition system that sends reminders depending on review schedules are among the essential features.
+To assist self-directed learners, the application features an easy-to-use interface.
+Python with Flask, SQLite for data storage, and other tools like Waitress for deployment and APScheduler or a similar program for managing review reminders are used in the backend's construction.

+Individual users are supposed to utilise the system to manage their own study materials.
+It is intended for secondary or college students who favour adaptable and intellectually stimulating study aids.
+By encouraging active learning habits and offering incentive elements, the app promotes self-regulation.

+=== Limitations
+Because it is a prototype, the project's scope and complexity are constrained.
+Real-time device syncing and collaborative note-taking are not supported.
+The spaced repetition approach does not modify review intervals according to actual recall performance or difficulty level because it is based on fixed logic rather than adaptive learning algorithm.

+Furthermore, not all deployment setups may ensure email reminders, which rely on external configurations.
+Advanced security features like two-factor authentication and encrypted note content are not included in the system.
+Finally, usability insights are based on limited peer and personal input because the program will not been reviewed through extensive user testing due to time and resource restrictions.
 #pagebreak()
 = Literature Review